morganericsson/msengcs/coursedescs/4DV008_MachineLearningProject.md

 1. Characterize the role of machine learning systems for learning from and understanding data
 2. Identify characteristics of state-of-the-art machine learning systems

 *2. Skills and abilities*

-1. Plan and execute a machine learning project that involves data pre-processing, algorithm selection and metrics for validating results
+1. Plan and execute a machine learning project that involves data pre-processing, algorithm selection, and metrics for validating results
-2. Execute the project plan by applying previously learned skills from machine learning courses and other relevant courses in a project-like environment and combining them with state-of-the-art machinelearning tools and libraries
+2. Execute the project plan by applying previously learned skills from machine learning courses and other relevant courses in a project-like environment and combining them with state-of-the-art machine learning tools and libraries

 *3. Judgement and approach*